 The diaphragm comes in different sizes.
 Your health care provider will fit you for the diaphragm and demonstrate how to insert and remove the diaphragm — and may have you practice doing so, too.
 To confirm that the diaphragm is in the correct position by doing a pelvic exam.

 Before you use the diaphragm for the first time, practice inserting the diaphragm until you're comfortable with it.
-You may want to use a backup method of contraception, such as a male condom, when you're first using the diaphragm.
+You may want to use a backup method of contraception, such as a male condom, the first few times you use the diaphragm.

 Always use the diaphragm with spermicidal cream, foam or gel.
 Avoid use of body lotions near your vagina and vaginal medications when using the diaphragm.
 If you're using a diaphragm and douche, wait until at least six hours after sex to avoid washing away spermicide.